skatejs/named-slots/README.md

 Instead of polyfilling everything, we polyfill only the bare minimum that is required to supply the consumers of your custom elements with an API where they can distribute content to / from your element.

-Your consuemrs may use it like so:
+Your consumers may use it like so:

 ```html
 <my-component id="example">